joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.1.2 =
+* Compatible with WP 4.5.3
+* Fixed the google profile link
+* Corrected some old links
+* We moved js files on cloud for faster loading
+* Update Rank Check to the latest Google Requirements

 = 6.1.0 =
-* Compatible with WP 4.6
+* Compatible with WP 4.5.2
 * Fixed the Front Page SEO to work with more WP themes
 * Fixed compatibility with PolyLang plugin
 * Fixed compatibility with Customizr theme